 David O. Barbe, MD, MHA

-David O. Barbe, MD, MHA, a board-certified family physician from Mountain Grove, Mo., was the 172nd president of the American Medical Association from June 2017 to June 2018.
-He has been a member of the AMA Board of Trustees (BOT) since June 2009.
+Dr. Barbe, a board-certified family physician from Mountain Grove, Missouri., was the 172nd president of the American Medical Association from June 2017 to June 2018.
+He currently serves as president of the World Medical Association.

 On Doctors’ Day and every day: To improve care, meet physician needsThe bureaucracy of modern medicine inflicts a mounting toll on physicians.
 The AMA arms doctors with relevant, cutting-edge tools, information and resources to rekindle a joy in medicine.